De9jaspirit Talent Hunt

 De9jaspirit Talent Hunt is a Nigerian talent hunt show aimed at discovering, showcasing and celebrating talents in Nigeria.
-It was launched in 2021 and is now aired on television stations such as Soundcity and Wazobia TV.
+It was launched in 2021 and is now aired on television stations such as Soundcity, Wazobia TV and African Magic Family.

 The maiden edition of De9jaspirit was hosted by Stephanie Coker and the season 2 was hosted by VJ Adams.
 The judges are Nollywood Actress Ini Edo, Nigerian Singer Dr Sid, Nollywood Actor IK Ogbonna, Comedian Buchi who has now been replaced with Big Brother Naija season 6 (Shine your eye) 1st runner up Liquorose Afije.

-The current champion is Exodus Dance Crew, a dance crew made up of three persons.